jeong0449/uno-midi-bridge/README.md

 This project provides a simple and practical way to:

-Receive raw MIDI bytes from an Arduino UNO (USB-serial)
-and convert them into usable ALSA MIDI streams
+Receive raw MIDI bytes from UNO-2 over USB serial and convert them into usable ALSA MIDI streams

 It includes: